 “In what way?”
 Wade asked.

-“Well.
-There was the Van Huyts mine, over by Pine Bluff.
-It was a little, barely running thing in honesty, but Silas took an interest in it.
+“Well, there was the Van Huyts mine, over by Pine Bluff.
+It was a little, barely running, thing in honesty, but Silas took an interest in it.
 Daniel Van Huyts told me all about it.
-No sooner than he got an offer from Silas, then there was a mine collapse.
+No sooner had he got an offer from Silas, before there was a mine collapse.
 Two people died, and the rest of the workers fled.
-The Van Huyts couldn’t work it any more, and sold it at a reduced rate to Silas.”
+The Van Huyts couldn’t work it anymore, and sold it at a reduced rate to Silas.”
 Ezekiel said.

 “Could be bad luck,” Wade pointed out.
 I need more.
 I need proof!

-“Then there was the Campbell’s.
+“Then there were the Campbells.
 They had a stretch of improved land off to the west of Cheyenne.
 Over about three winters their fences got cut, and cut, and cut, and every year they lost cattle.
-Silas brought their ‘trouble’ land off them and what do you know, the fences stayed up after that,” the blacksmith said.
+Silas brought their ‘trouble’ land off them and what do you know?
+The fences stayed up after that,” the blacksmith said.

-“So you think Silas has got a record.
+“So you think Silas has got a record?
 A propensity for this kind of thing?”
-Wade nodded.
-It was he had feared.
-There were too many attacks happening to just be an accident.
+Wade asked.
+It was as he had feared.
+There were too many attacks happening to simply be brushed off as accidents.

-“All I’m saying is that if you want to know more, you should find out Tommy Blake,” Ezekiel said.
+“All I’m saying is that if you want to know more, you should find Tommy Blake,” Ezekiel said.

 Tommy Blake… Wade had heard that name before.
 The ledger!